tzejan/SP1Framework/README.md

 SP1 Framework
 ============

-This framework is for helping students on the SP1 module to get started quickly on their projects.
+This framework is to help students on the SP1 module to get started quickly on their projects.
 This framework only works on the Windows environment as it uses Windows API in some of its features.

 Main Features
 -------------